mher-s/mher-s/README.md

-### Hi there, I'm Mher
+### Hi there, I'm Mher 👋

-# I'm a frontend developer
+# I'm a frontend developer 💻

-- I'm currently learning everything
+- I'm currently learning everything 👓
 - I'm looking to collaborate with other content creators
-- I'm team player
-- Charged
+- Charged ⚡

 ## Connect with me: